pbamr/sshfs/README.rst

 Installation
 ------------

-First, download this  SSHFS/Fork release.
+First, download libfuse/SSHFS release.
 You also need libfuse_ 3.1.0 or newer (or a similar library that provides a libfuse3 compatible interface for your operating system).
 Finally, you need the Glib_ library with development headers (which should be available from your operating system's package manager).

+Download pbamr/sshfs.c

 To build and install, we recommend to use Meson_ (version 0.38 or newer) and Ninja_.
 After extracting the sshfs tarball, create a